 Student application forms will be provided to the high school counselor or a designee (dual credit instructors sometimes coordinate enrollment of students).
-You may print additional application forms by going to www.sfccmo.edu/dualcredit, and click on Application.

-The following items are needed for enrollment:
+The following items are needed for enrollment with SFCC:

 - 1. Apply online at https://connect.sfccmo.edu/apply/ - 2.
 Complete course registration form including necessary signatures and turn in to Mrs. Jenkins - 3.
 Copy of most recent high school transcript (attached to application-Mrs Jenkins will submit) - 4.
 Copy of appropriate placement score (ACT or Accuplacer) attached to application(Mrs Jenkins will submit) - 5.
 Payment for course.
 SFCC will bill students' home address.